Financial-Times/dotcom-tool-kit/readme.md

 A **hook** is the glue between configuration in your repo that will be running Tool Kit and the tasks themselves.
 Things like scripts in `package.json` or jobs in your CircleCI config can be automatically managed and kept consistent by hooks.

-For example, the `test:local` hook in the `npm` package ensures the `test` script is defined in `package.json` to run `dotcom-tool-kit test:local`, then any tasks that are configured to run on `test:local` will be run when you run `npm run test`.
+For example, the `test:local` hook in the `npm` plugin ensures the `test` script is defined in `package.json` to run `dotcom-tool-kit test:local`, then any tasks that are configured to run on `test:local` will be run when you run `npm run test`.

 Plugins can set a default hook for their tasks to run on; for example, the `JestLocal` task runs by default on the `test:local` hook.
 If you've got multiple tasks trying to run on the same hook by default, you'll need to [configure which you want to run](./docs/resolving-hook-conflicts.md).